Sleep Step 1 |

 These recordings serve crucial purposes in diagnosing and treating patients in sleep disorders centers, where the cumulative total of all the measurements are bunched together into the term clinical polysomnography.

 We made this site as a call to action for people all over the world to live healthier, happier, safer, and more productive lives by learning about their own sleep.
-We have faith that reading the information provided on this site will motivate you to eliminate your sleep deprivation in order to live life to your fullest potential.
+We have faith that reading the information provided on this site will motivate you to be smart about your sleep deprivation and strategic about your alertness in order to live life to your fullest, most energetic potential.

 In fact, we challenge you to do so!
 What do you say, are you up for the challenge?